EOSgithub/linked-blog-starter-md/EH - Relic Compendium.md

 Vicious Attack T2: you can attack twice, instead of once, whenever you take the Attack action on your turn.
 Moreover, you can cast one of your primal cantrips in place of one of those attacks.

 ?
-T2: You learn and can cast once each without expending a spell slot the spells: Skeletal Tail, Osseus Cage and Plant Growth.
+T2: You learn and can cast once per long rest each without expending a spell slot the spells: Skeletal Tail, Osseus Cage and Plant Growth.

 ---